AriaSalvatrice/AriaModules/plans.md

 # Quantizer / chord sequencer

-Currently working on this one.
+Currently working on this one!

 A quantizer system with scene support, allowing you to create and use external scales (c.f.
 Darius), making use of the code I already have.
 Scene support to quickly change the tonality of the piece.
 You can use it to program chords and scales.